nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 | **Ingredients** | `i/`   | `-n INGREDIENT_NAME [-a INGREDIENT_AMOUNT] [-e ESTIMATED_AMOUNT] [-cn COMMON_NAME] [-r REMARKS]...[-s SUBSTITUTION]...`                                     | No          | Refer to the "Ingredients" section below!                                                                                               |
 | **Steps**       | `s/`   | **`STEP`** <br> `STEP` consists of 2 or more space-separated words, and can contain these characters: `A-Z a-z 0-9 . , : ; ( ) - and space`                 | No          | `Serve well.`, <br>`Bring 3 quarts water to a boil in a 5-qt. pot.`, <br>`Season with salt; add pasta and cook, stirring occasionally.` |
 | **Tags**        | `t/`   | **`TAG`** <br>  `TAG` can contain these characters: `A-Z a-z 0-9 and space`                                                                                 | No          | `Italian`, <br>`Comfort Food`, <br>`Gluten Free`                                                                                        |

+Pay close attention to these formats, for they are crucial inputs to some of our [features](#features) mentioned below!

 ## What is an ingredient?